 Like many international students, Chrysoulas struggled adjusting to life in Syracuse.
 “One challenge I faced when I first came to the U.S. was the food,” he says.
 “I was used to Greek cuisine, so transitioning to the type of food offered here was quite hard for me.”
 Coming from a small town, long distances were also new consideration.
 “In Greece, going to the grocery store is a five-minute walk,” he says.
 “Here in the U.S., cars or buses are essential to get where you need to be.”

 Many experiences Chrysoulas encountered were things he had only seen in movies—stepping into a lab full of iMac computers and riding an American school bus were novelties.
 “They may seem like small things, but they remind me how lucky I am to be here,” he says.

 Chrysoulas found support on campus at the Center for International Services.
 The staff and programs at the center offer resources for issues related to immigration status, employment, and cultural, social and academic concerns that impact student success.
 “Whenever I have questions regarding my status as an international student, I always contact the center,” he says.
 “They’re very supportive and understanding.
 Being an international student can be challenging, but the Center for International Services is a helpful resource that never fails to meet your needs.”

-Experiences that were arranged by the Office of First-Year and Transfer Programs also made him feel more comfortable away from home.
+Experiences that were arranged by the New Student Programs also made him feel more comfortable away from home.
 “There were numerous events that were organized for first-year students that helped me get involved and meet new people,” he says.
 “Even though they were awkward at first, at the end of the day we had all found a couple of friends that we clicked with.”